The Ultimate Asheville Winter Vacation Itinerary

 1 p.m. -- It’s time for the spa!
 Rejuvenate and detox by tapping into Asheville’s century-old spa traditions.
-Steam-clean your pores and sweat all your cares away at the Omni Grove Park Inn Spa, with its amazing hydrotherapy waterfalls and mineral pools (treatments are available to non-overnight guests Monday through Thursday).
+Steam-clean your pores and sweat all your cares away at the Omni Grove Park Inn Spa, with its amazing hydrotherapy waterfalls and mineral pools (*check website for availability for non-overnight guests).
 For shorter, day-spa treatments, rest your weary feet at Wake Foot Sanctuary, energize in the pink glow of the Salt Cave, or check out Alchemy for tea and acupuncture (their turmeric chai is a great anti-inflammatory).
 Save yourself the trip to Japan by checking into Shoji, the ultimate private Japanese spa set on the scenic edge of the mountains (say yes to their signature massage with yuzu essential oil).
 In addition to the intimate, natural outdoor hot tubs, guests can opt to enjoy a comfy night in the lodge or the even-more secluded studio.